fakela/documentation/get-started/what-is-mindee.md

 [Using our API builder](doc:document-classification), you can train a powerful document classification API in minutes, using your own class definitions.

 ## Key concepts
+Mindee is centered around the following key concepts which you will frequently encounter in these docs:

+- Models.
+A model is a machine learning model that can be trained to solve a specific document data extraction task, like capturing payment info from invoices.
+- Documents.
+A semi-structured document like an invoice, receipt, ID document, etc. in a PDF or image format.
+Any language and any layout.
+- Datasets.
+A dataset consists of many (typically thousands) of documents that are used to train a specific model.
+- Data bundles.
+A data bundle is a collection of one or more datasets that has been prepared for Model training.
+- Predictions.
+When your model has finished training using your Data Bundle it can start capturing data from new and previously unseen documents.